top of page

 Man working on a computer with codes

-• Detailed error logs and snapshots for easy debugging
+• Detailed error logs and snapshots: These are invaluable for easy debugging.

-Because Cypress runs in the same execution loop as your application, it eliminates many of the flakiness issues that often plague Selenium-based tests.
+Because Cypress runs in the same execution loop as your application, it eliminates many flakiness issues that often plague Selenium-based tests.

 Getting Started with Cypress: A Step-by-Step Guide